 It has been uncommon for elk populations to fluctuate dramatically from year to year, especially in District 3 where severe winter weather conditions seldom occur.
 Unfortunately, the winters of 2016/2017 and 2018/2019 were uncommonly severe, resulting in a significant decline in elk numbers.
 Calf recruitment since 2016 has remained below average, consequently, populations available for harvest are expected to remain lower than years prior to the 16/17 winter.
-The 2021 general season is expected to be similar to the average during the past 5 years.
+The 2022 general season is expected to be similar to the average during the past 5 years.
 Harvest since 2016 has been the lowest in the past 20 years.
 Hunter numbers also typically do not change substantially from one year to the next, but a slow decline has been observed with the declining population.
 The weather during hunting season does change from year to year, which will influence success rates.

-The spring and summer of 2021 has been one of the driest and hottest since records have been kept.
-This has resulted in very high fire danger, extensive fires on the landscape, and early season closures to public lands.
+The spring and summer of 2021 was one of the driest and hottest since records have been kept, which resulted in greater than 130,000 acres burnt.
+The spring of 2022 has been one of the wettest on record, resulting in great forage conditions for elk.
 This document was prepared in July, while many of these events were unfolding.
-Hunters should expect impacts from these events to their hunting seasons and may need to contact WDFW staff for more current updates as the fall approaches.